NilupuleeA/VADAR/README.md

 ## Overview
 VADAR is a visual agentic AI framework for complex spatial and 3D reasoning from images.
 It dynamically generates APIs and executable programs using an agent-based pipeline that combines vision models and large language models to answer visual questions.
+More detailed information about the methodology and system design can be found in **VADAR.pdf**.

 ## How to Run